2011 CAF Champions League qualifying rounds: First round

 This was a knock-out stage of 32 teams; the 23 teams advancing from the preliminary round, and 9 teams that received byes into this round.

 First legs: 18–20 March 2011; Second legs: 1–3 April 2011.

 Al-Ittihad advanced to the second round after JC Abidjan withdrew.
 Tie was scheduled to be played over one leg at a neutral venue (at Bamako, Mali on 3 April 2011) due to the political situations in Côte d'Ivoire and Libya, but match did not take place.

 Enyimba won 2–1 on aggregate and advanced to the second round.

 Aggregate 4–4.
 MC Alger advanced on the away goals rule to the second round.

 Aggregate 2–2.
 Interclube won on penalties and advanced to the second round.

 Diaraf won 4–1 on aggregate and advanced to the second round.

 Espérance ST won 5–2 on aggregate and advanced to the second round.

 ASEC Mimosas won on penalties and advanced to the second round.
 Tie played over one leg due to the political situation in Côte d'Ivoire.

 Aggregate 2–2.
-Raja Casablanca advanced on the away goals rule to the second round.
+Raja CA advanced on the away goals rule to the second round.

 Second leg abandoned on 90+5 minutes with Zamalek leading 2–1 (Club Africain leading 5–4 on aggregate) when Zamalek fans invaded the pitch.
 Club Africain advanced to the second round.

 Al-Hilal won 4–1 on aggregate and advanced to the second round.

 TP Mazembe won 6–3 on aggregate and advanced to the second round, but were later disqualified for fielding an ineligible player.
 As a result, Simba played against Moroccan side Wydad AC, which lost to TP Mazembe in the second round, in a play-off for a place in the group stage.

 Wydad AC won 2–0 on aggregate and advanced to the second round.

 ES Sétif won 6–3 on aggregate and advanced to the second round.

 Coton Sport won 3–0 on aggregate and advanced to the second round.

 Al-Ahly won 2–1 on aggregate and advanced to the second round.

 ZESCO United won 7–0 on aggregate and advanced to the second round.